ByteChkR/VisCPU/docs/Languages.md

 private void BackToMainSubroutine()
 {
 	ENTRY_PTR(); //Jumps to Global Entry.
 Important: The Invocation will happen as subroutine.
-Once the Entry Point Finished, the program flow will return to here.
+	//Once the Entry Point Finished, the program flow will return to here.
 }

 private void BackToMainDirect()